brian-carroll/elm_c_wasm/src/test/gc/replay/readme.md

 ## Unfinished_Curried_Tail 1st iteration

+Ran out of memory while executing a tail-call-eliminated function, before the first tail call actually happens.
+And the call was applying the final argument to a curried closure Expect everything to be kept alive and replayed.

 | eval ops  | before GC      | after GC             |
 | --------- | -------------- | -------------------- |
 |           | empty          | empty                |